Icinga/icinga2/README.md

 Scalable and extensible, Icinga 2 can monitor large, complex environments across multiple locations.

+Icinga 2 as monitoring core works best with [Icinga Web 2](https://www.icinga.com/products/icinga-web-2/) as web interface.

-More details online at [www.icinga.org](https://www.icinga.org/icinga/icinga-2/) and inside the [documentation](doc/1-about.md).
+More information can be found at [www.icinga.com](https://www.icinga.com/products/icinga-2/) and inside the [documentation](doc/1-about.md).

 ## License